This website uses cookies to improve your experience. We\'ll assume you\'re ok with this, but you can opt-out if you wish. Read More

 Time commitment

-This committee will discuss knowledge and information to benefit architects who are engaged in, or who are interested in learning more about, custom residential practice.
-AIA Colorado’s Custom Resident Architects Network (CRAN) will organize and present information and facilitate the exchange of knowledge and expertise to promote the professional development of its members.
+AIA Colorado’s Custom Resident Architects Network (CRAN) supports architects engaged in custom residential practice and promotes the exchange of ideas, expertise, and professional development.
 Committee includes a Chair, Vice Chair (or Co-Chair), and Secretary.
 Additionally, two or more At-Large Members may be appointed.

 Responsibilities